-A Personal Message from the Founder
+A Personal Message from The Founder

 From Grief to Purpose

-For over a year, I processed how to turn my grief into purpose and shortly after Laura’s death writing a series of articles, Lessons from Laura, to personalize our struggle and alert others that even the best families are not immune from the disease.
+For over a year, I processed how to turn my grief into purpose and shortly after Laura's death writing a series of articles, Lessons from Laura, to personalize our struggle and alert others that even the best families are not immune from the disease.
 In early 2019, how I could make an impact became clear.
-I had unique experiences as a parent of an addict, had founded and run an adolescent treatment program, and owned a technology company.
+I had unique experiences as the parent of an addict, had founded and run an adolescent treatment program, and owned a technology company.

 Addressing the Challenges